charraeus/Quest_Kodiak/README.md

 ### Kodiak_commands.lua

-A script that defines additional X-Plane 11-commands to be used by joysticks or keys.
+A script that provides additional X-Plane 11-commands to be used by joysticks or keys.
 Based on the script by Popeye_swe.